-Eat and Drink Candytopia pop-up to bring ‘decadently delicious sugary spectacle’ to midtown At this Penn Plaza pop-up, the requisite swimming pool is filled with giant marshmallows.
-After launching in Santa Monica, Candytopia is coming to New York City later this summer -- and bringing its marshmallow swimming pool with it.
-Photo Credit: Candytopia By Meredith Deliso and Nicole Levy email@example.com, firstname.lastname@example.org @themerryness Updated July 19, 2018 11:12 AM Print Share fbShare Tweet gShare Email This summer, you’ll be able to indulge your sweet tooth — and your Instagram followers — at not one but two candy museums.
-After debuting this spring in Santa Monica, California, the pop-up Candytopia is coming to Penn Plaza, 145 W. 32nd St., for a limited engagement starting Aug.
-15. Earlier this year, Sugar Factory announced it is opening a Museum of Candy in the Flatiron District this summer, too.
-Jackie Sorkin, a “celebrity candy stylist,” is behind Candytopia, which wraps up its four-month West Coast run before making its way to NYC.
+Eat and Drink Candytopia pop-up brings ‘decadently delicious sugary spectacle’ to midtown At this pop-up, the requisite swimming pool is filled with giant marshmallows.
+After launching in Santa Monica, Candytopia opens in New York City, bringing its sculptures, art and marshmallow swimming pool with it.
+Photo Credit: Corey Sipkin By Meredith Deliso and Nicole Levy firstname.lastname@example.org, email@example.com @themerryness Updated August 15, 2018 4:51 PM Print Share fbShare Tweet gShare Email Indulge your sweet tooth — and your Instagram followers — at the city’s latest food museum.
+After debuting this spring in Santa Monica, California, the pop-up Candytopia is now at Penn Plaza, 145 W. 32nd St., for a limited engagement starting Wednesday.
+Jackie Sorkin, a “celebrity candy stylist,” is behind Candytopia, which wrapped up its four-month West Coast run last month before making its way east.
 “New York is a worldwide stage and what better location to showcase our decadently delicious sugary spectacle,” Sorkin, CEO of the dessert company Hollywood Candy Girls, said in a statement provided to amNewYork.
 “Candytopia is a complete experiential adventure.
 From the moment you step foot inside, you’ll be transported from the busy streets of the city into a confectionary dreamworld.”
-The interactive exhibit, which has drawn the likes of Drew Barrymore, Gwyneth Paltrow, James Corden and Wiz Khalifa, will have more than a dozen rooms and art installations at the NYC edition.
-Elements of the Santa Monica pop-up that will be making their way to New York include a swimming pool (of course), this one filled with about half a million giant marshmallows; unicorn-pig hybrids that fart confetti; a candy-covered Sphinx sculpture; and candy recreations of such artworks as the “Mona Lisa,” Van Gogh’s “The Starry Night” and Rodin’s “The Thinker.”
-A few New York-inspired features are also planned, according to organizers.
-As far as eating candy goes, guests will be able to sample a variety of sweets, from gummies and sours to chocolate.
-Ticket pricing is $34 for adults, and $26 for children ages 4 to 12.
-Tickets go on sale July 19 at noon.
-Sugar fiends can sign up for updates on ticket sales at candytopia.com.
+The interactive exhibit, which has drawn the likes of Drew Barrymore, Gwyneth Paltrow, James Corden and Wiz Khalifa, has nearly a dozen rooms at the NYC edition.
+The huge exhibit welcomes visitors in through Wonka-esque gates, through a tiny “Harry Potter”-like village and whisks you into a dreamy, ’grammable heaven, where everything is made out of candy and made for selfies.
+Elements of the Santa Monica pop-up that have made their way to New York include a swimming pool (of course), this one filled with about half a million giant marshmallows; unicorn-pig hybrids that fart confetti; a candy-covered Sphinx sculpture; and candy recreations of such artworks as the “Mona Lisa,” Van Gogh’s “The Starry Night” and Rodin’s “The Thinker.”
+New York-inspired features also include candy sculptures of the Statue of Liberty, composed of jelly beans and gummies, and a yellow cab made out of banana candies and licorice.
+As far as eating candy goes, guests will be able to sample a variety of sweets, including Tootsie Roll Pops, Trolli gummy worms and Lindt chocolates.
+Tickets are $34 for adults, and $26 for children ages 4 to 12 and are available at candytopia.com.
 Candytopia is just the latest Instagram-engineered food experience to pop up in New York City in the wake of the Museum of Ice Cream in 2016.
-New additions to the genre include Jacques Torres’ ongoing chocolate museum; The Egg House, a three-month pop-up that just wrapped on the Lower East Side; and the Museum of Pizza, coming this fall.
-The Museum of Ice Cream is also back in NYC with The Pint Shop, an “interactive grocery experience” running through August in Chelsea.
-By Meredith Deliso and Nicole Levy email@example.com, firstname.lastname@example.org @themerryness Meredith has been a features editor with amNewYork since 2013, covering dining, health, travel and books.
+New additions to the genre include Jacques Torres’ ongoing chocolate museum; The Egg House, a spring pop-up on the Lower East Side; and the Museum of Pizza, coming this fall.
+The Museum of Ice Cream also retunred to NYC with The Pint Shop, an “interactive grocery experience,” running through Aug.
+18 in Chelsea.
+A second candy museum, orginally slated to open in NYC this summer, looks to be headed our way in early 2019, per Forbes.
+That one, the Museum of Candy, is from Sugar Factory.
+With Shaye Weaver By Meredith Deliso and Nicole Levy firstname.lastname@example.org, email@example.com @themerryness Meredith has been a features editor with amNewYork since 2013, covering dining, health, travel and books.
 Share on Facebook Share on Twitter More on this topic A Museum of Candy is bringing edible art to ManhattanYou can eat your way through an exhibition coming to the Flatiron District this summer.
 Museum of Ice Cream is back, with a Sprinkle Pool flavorThe museum's new Pint Shop is "an interactive grocery shopping destination."
 Comments Comments section is temporarily on hold.
 Here’s why.